Zotq/days-website/README.md

 # days-website
-A travelling website project with GSAP + ScrollMagic for animations and Barba.js for sliding animation
+A travelling website project with GSAP(GreenSock)+ ScrollMagic for animations and Barba.js for sliding animation

 https://zotqdays.netlify.app/